 |6||1 in 8,145,060|

 |4||1 in 772|

 |3||1 in 48|

 |2+1||1 in 64|

 The biggest jackpot in the history of the Lotto was won in January 2014.
-The Belgium Lotto’s jackpot had reached 11.18 million euro by then.
+The Belgium Lotto’s jackpot had reached 11.18 million euros by then.
 There has been just one lucky ticket bought in Liege.
-The second biggest jackpot in the history of the game was 8.47 million euro and it fell in January 2011.
+The second biggest jackpot in the history of the game was 8.47 million euros and it fell in January 2011.
 The wonderful sum was split between 6 lucky people.

 The second prize is given to players that have 5 correct numbers and the bonus number.
 The odds of this happening are 1 in 1,357,510.
 The odds of having 5 correct numbers are 1 in 35,724.

 Prizes other than the jackpot vary from drawing to drawing.
 The size of each prize tier is determined by the number of tickets purchased (it’s a percentage of the overall prize pool).
 The entire sum is divided between all of the individuals who have the respective number of correct digits.

 All of the winners have 20 weeks from the date of the drawing in order to make a prize claim.
 If they fail to step forward within the specified timeframe, the money will go towards some of the charitable causes that Loterie Nationale supports.

 All of the prizes are paid out in the form of a cash lump sum.
 Prizes ranging from 1 to 2,000 euros can be claimed from any authorized retail venue in Belgium.
 Larger prizes will have to be collected from the Loterie Nationale headquarters.